Searching for the best thing to do in Penang? Even if you have been here multiple times, there’s always something new to see and do in vibrant Penang!

 There are many exquisite Nyonya-Baba (Peranakan) culture exhibits inside the museum!

-It costs RM20 per adult to enter but if you have more than 5 in your group, you can book a private tour for no extra charge!
+It costs RM25 per adult to enter but if you have more than 5 in your group, you can book a private tour for no extra charge!

-Chew Jetty is one of the remaining traditional settlements left by Chinese immigrants open to the public from 9am to 9pm to casually observe their lifestyle.
+Chew Jetty is one of the remaining traditional settlements left by Chinese immigrants.
+It is open to the public from 9am to 9pm to casually observe the local lifestyle.

 5. See The Famous Street Murals of Penang